aslamhus/WordpressHMR/README.md

 ### Webpack Errors

 If you encounter an error such as `Module parse failed: 'import' and 'export' may appear only with 'sourceType: module'`, please make sure your root directory of your project does not contain a package.json file where the type is set to "commonjs".
-While `aslamhus/wordpress-hmr` uses ES6 syntax for its webpack configuration, `wp-scripts` uses CommonJS and specifiying a type can cause errors.
+While `aslamhus/wordpress-hmr` uses ES6 syntax for its webpack configuration, `wp-scripts` uses CommonJS and specifying a type can cause errors.

 ### HMR isn't working